omarv74/azuredevopslabs/labs/azuredevops/testmanagement/readme.md

     ![](images/004.png)

-1. In the test suite, we can see all of the linked work items, which happen to be the test cases.
+1. In the **Related Work** panel, we can see all of the linked work items, which happen to be test cases.

     ![](images/005.png)